Accessible Participation Policy

 McNeese State University makes every effort to identify barriers to access and implement a classroom academic adjustment upon request.

-Students are responsible for making their physical access needs known to the Office of Disability Services in a timely manner to allow time for relocation of the class or for rescheduling.
+Students are responsible for making their physical access needs known to the Office of Accessibility Services in a timely manner to allow time for relocation of the class or for rescheduling.

 - Building and classroom location